-High performance bandpass optical filter coatings are deposited on custom optics, crystals, polymers, fibers, semiconductors and glass substrates up to 200mm in diameter.
+High performance coatings are deposited on custom optics, crystals, polymers, fibers, semiconductors and glass substrates up to 200mm in diameter.

 As Figure 1 shows, increasing the number of cavities will increase the optical density (OD) in the blocking band.
 Increasing the number of quarter wave pairs in each cavity will also increase the optical density in the blocking band.

-Combining Shortwave pass (SWP) and Longwave Pass (LWP) filter coatings to create a bandpass filter is another approach that ECI uses.
+Combining Shortwave pass (SWP) and Longwave Pass (LWP) filter coatings is another approach that ECI uses.
 This approach is commonly used when a wider passband and/or a wider blocking band is required.
 This approach will also be used when the tolerances on central wavelength and bandwidth are not very strict.